 Wrapping Up

-Australia has a lot of great options for home weather stations, and we think the Ecowitt HP2553 is by far the best buy.
+Australia has many great options for home weather stations, and we think the Ecowitt HP2553 is by far the best buy.
 However, if you’re looking for top-tier performance, you can’t beat the Davis Vantage Vue or Vantage Pro2.
 Have questions?
 Feel free to ask them in the comments below.